freeconf/site/content/en/docs/Reference/web-ui.md

 ---
 title: "Web UIs"
 weight: 1000
+description: >
+  Building a Web UI interface to a RESTCONF implementation is pure joy.
+  This is a few tips that will server you well.
 ---

 You can build powerful web interfaces that interface with RESTCONF APIs.
 While automation is primarily about APIs and not Web UIs, administration portals have proven invaluable in many conditions.
-You can deliver your web app with FreeCONF library or obviously serve it elsewhere.
-Serving with your application means it is always up to date with backend.
+One advantage to serving your web interface with your application is that it is always up to date with the backend.

-Below are some very powerful constructs you can use when building your web applications.

-Interacting with a RESTCONF API requires no special libraries not even for real-time event messaging as details below.
+Interacting with a RESTCONF API requires no special libraries not even for subscribing to bi-directional events.

 ## Adjustable Data Granularity

 Traditional REST APIs struggle with what level of information to return for each GET request and this is called [granularity](https://dzone.com/articles/restful-api-design-principle-deciding-levels-of-gr).
-Return too little and scripts will need to make constant trips for more data.
-Return too much and data is thrown away.
+Return too little data and scripts will need to make constant trips for more.
+Return too much data and majority of it will likely be unused.
+Both situations cause delays and additional resource consumption.

 [RESTCONF APIs]({{< ref "interfacing-with-a-RESTCONF-API" >}}) do not have this issue.
-Clients can control precisely the data they want from depth, to list pagination.
-From including select field to excluding select fields.
+Clients can precisely control the data they want from depth, to list pagination.
+From selecting fields to excluding fields.

-With APIs developed with FreeCONF, each implemention has the control to only the data that was requested.
-It is not implemented as a reponse filters.
+With APIs developed with FreeCONF, each implemention has the control to only read the data that was requested.
+That is, granularity is not implemented as  a reponse filters like GraphQL.

 ## Model Driven

-Unique to FreeCONF, UIs can request any part of the YANG in JSON form and dynamically building user interfaces.
-Just a few examples include:
+Unique to FreeCONF, clients can request any part of the YANG in JSON form and dynamically building user interfaces.

+**Examples include:**

-1. options in a select list from leaf enumerations
+1. select list options from leaf enumerations
-2. list of columns in a table
+2. list of available columns in a table
 3. descriptions of every object, list and field
 4. data types for any field.
-5. client-side form validation thru leaf patterns and ranges
+5. client-side form validation thru string patterns and number ranges
-6. devise your UI related meta information like which fields are password or which require custom handlers.
+6. custom UI meta data thru extensions such as
+   1. marking password fields
+   2. marking fields that require custom handlers
+   3. fields that should be shown to advanced users
+   4. many more..

-The path to the meta definitions is just `/restconf/schema/{module}/` .
+The path to the meta definitions is just `/restconf/schema/{module}/`

-Access to YANG files in JSON resolved form

 ## Form Processing/File Uploads